citp/privacy-policy-historical/s/sh/sho/shortstacklab.com.md

-> *The following text is extracted and transformed from the shortstacklab.com privacy policy that was archived on 2011-09-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110902031037id_/http%3A//www.shortstacklab.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shortstacklab.com privacy policy that was archived on 2012-02-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120205185815id_/http%3A//www.shortstacklab.com/privacy) for the most accurate reproduction.*

-# ShortStack Facebook Page Creator | Privacy Policy
+# Facebook app privacy policy

 **Privacy Policy**